What Is Arsenic Poisoning? What Are The Effects Of Arsenic?

 Causes of Arsenic Poisoning

-Arsenic poisoning is mainly caused by the consumption of a toxic amount of arsenic.
+The consumption of a toxic amount of arsenic mainly causes arsenic poisoning.
 If you accidentally consume it in large amounts, it can kill you in an instant.
-Meanwhile, there are cases when one consumed it in smaller amounts but over a long period.
-This time it can lead to serious health problems or death.
+Meanwhile, there are cases when one consumes it in smaller amounts but over a long period.
+This time, it can lead to serious health problems or death.

-There is the main reason for arsenic poisoning in some parts of the world.
-It is due to high levels of the toxin found in the contaminated groundwater.
+This is the main reason for arsenic poisoning in some parts of the world.
+This is due to the high toxins in the contaminated groundwater.
 The water underground becomes contaminated because of the rocks that release the arsenic.

 According to the World Health Organization, around 200 million people worldwide are exposed to contaminated water with high levels of arsenic.